eaverm/login_notifications/README.md

 ## Install the Plugin

+1. You can install the plugin via composer:

+    ```
+    composer require parent_repository/login_notifications
+    ```

-Upload the source code to a /plugins/login_notifications/ directory within your Blesta installation path.
+2. OR upload the source code to a /plugins/login_notifications/ directory within your Blesta installation path.

     For example: